NextCapital/nextcapital-client-demo/README.md

 Ample documentation on webpack, babel, React.
 JSX, etc... exists elsewhere online if needed.

+## Deep-Dive Documentation

+Architecture documentation, component deep-dives, integration guides, and onboarding materials are in [`.github/docs/`](.github/docs/README.md).
+These docs are written for both human developers and AI agents working in this codebase.

 ## Have questions?

 Feel free to ask!
 We will be glad to answer any question.